gabrielvegamotta/PCB-Reflow/README.md

 This project is my version of [AfterEarthLTD Solder Plate Reflow](https://github.com/AfterEarthLTD/Solder-Reflow-Plate) (which is an awesome project!).

-## Version 1 - Integrated Heating Bed with Arduino
+## V1.0 - Integrated Heating Bed with Arduino

 I decided that I would first recreate the concept of the project (with the heating bed integrated) with more afordable component and add some more funcionality, so I used all PTH components and a Arduino Nano for the MCU.